 Comment on costs:

-The course fee includes course materials and networking events during the field trip as well as accommodation in Vienna (3 nights).
+The course fee includes course materials and networking events during the field trip as well as an overnight stay with breakfast in Vienna (2 nights).

 Not included is the cost of travelling to and from Vienna.

 - ZHAW several Schools / Campus Zentrum, Lagerstrasse, Lagerstrasse 41, 8004 Zürich (Show on Google Maps)

 Language of instruction: